awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 When you register EC2 instances as targets, you must ensure that the network ACLs for the subnets for your instances allow traffic on both the listener port and the health check port\.
 The default network access control list \(ACL\) for a VPC allows all inbound and outbound traffic\.
 If you create custom network ACLs, verify that they allow the appropriate traffic\.

-The network ACLs associated with the subnets for your instances must allow the following traffic\.
+The network ACLs associated with the subnets for your instances must allow the following traffic for an internet\-facing load balancer\.

 **Recommended rules for instance subnets**